nsv777/box-simple-download/README.md

 # box-simple-download
 Download files from box.com given shared URL and file list.

-The idea of the script is to get Box shared url, file list and destination directory from Jira ticket's description, and download the files using Box SDK.
+The purpose of the script is to get Box shared url, file list and destination directory from Jira ticket's description, and download the files using Box SDK.

 Example of the Jira ticket's description:
 >Hello,